syrianarchive/sudanesearchive-investigations/investigations/omdurman.md

 ### B: Khor Abu Anga victims

 In the early hours of July 1st, three bodies were found next to [Khor (creek) Abu Anga](https://goo.gl/maps/VR1haWfeP8CreXnn7) in the city of  Omdurman.
 According to a CCSD [report](https://www.facebook.com/Sudandoctorscommittee/posts/2359116494374253), the bodies were taken to Omdurman Hospital Morgue and two of the victims were identified.
 All three showed signs of torture and gunshot wounds.
 Initial posts by the CCSD did not explicitly link the bodies to the protest.
-Sudanese Archive contacted Dr. Nazim Sirag of the CCSD and he confirmed that the three bodies found indeed were of June 30th Omdurman protesters.
+Sudanese Archive contacted a source close to the protesters who said that the three bodies found indeed were of June 30th Omdurman protesters.

 The reported victims were:
 1- Mohammed Abdelrahman Adam, 19 years old from the neighborhood of Al Jumueia